gjoncas/gjoncas.github.io/posts/2019-12-08-tulpalgorithms.markdown

 new distinctions, which might motivate me to meiotically split a tulpa that otherwise would have contained several diverse people.

 Most fascinating of all is the idea that social networks force us to develop more efficient ways to mnemotechnically encode conflicting tulpas.
-Are there different methods of reaching equilibrium (whatever that means here), such as regret minimization as compared to Nash equilibrium?
+Are there different methods of reaching equilibrium (whatever that means here), analogous to regret minimization as compared to Nash equilibrium?
 Can we show that some methods are bad and we shouldn’t use them?
 Can we use egregorics to explain the persistence of seemingly irrational types of behaviour?

 Conclusion